The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 The Renaissance period marked the rise of the corset, which was designed more for body shaping than comfort.
 In the late 19th century, health concerns over corsets’ restrictiveness led to the invention of the modern bra by Mary Phelps Jacob (yaaay for female inventors, ammiright?!)

-The 20th century saw various bra designs emerge, reflecting the fluctuating beauty standards and of course the women’s liberation movement.
-Today, bras are very diverse with many functions & are not just functional but double as symbols of femininity & empowerment, with designs catering to diverse body types & needs.
+The 20th century saw various bra designs emerge, reflecting the fluctuating beauty standards and the women’s liberation movement.
+Today, bras are very diverse with many functions and are not just functional, but double as symbols of femininity & empowerment, with designs catering to diverse body types and needs.

 The Balconette Bra

-The Balconette Bra is your classic, run-of-the-mill bra whose wide-set straps & a lower-cut cup, create that flattering neckline lift you know and love.
-Balconette bras come in a wide varitety and can come molded aka padded or unmolded depending on your preference.
+The Balconette Bra is your classic bra whose wide-set straps and a lower-cut cup, create that flattering neckline lift you know and love.
+Balconette bras come in a wide variety and can come molded aka padded, or unmolded depending on your preference.

-The Push-up Bra includes padded cups that push the girls upwards & close together, creating a more voluptuous look that can be SO fun to play with.
+The Push Up Bra includes padded cups that give the girls a push upwards & close together, creating a more voluptuous look that can be SO fun to play with.

 The T-Shirt Bra